-The Board sets financial and non-financial KPIs that are aligned to the overall business strategy.
+The Board set financial and non-financial Key Performance Indicators (KPIs) that are aligned to the overall business strategy.
 The Board's assessment of the Group's performance against these KPIs determines the quantum of the annual STI pool.

 The KPIs for Executives for FY2016 comprised: